defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 section: "Community"
 title: "User-centred design"
 description: "Anyone in a user-centred design role in Defence can join the community.
 Find out how to get involved."
-datePublished: 2022-11-07
+datePublished: 2023-02-06
 eleventyNavigation:
   key: "Your community"
   url: "/your-community/"
 ---

-Anyone working on digital products or services in Defence is welcome to join the user-centred design (UCD) community.
-It is useful for:
+Anyone working on digital services in Defence is welcome to join the user-centred design (UCD) community.

+## Who you will meet

+In this community, you will meet:

 - user researchers and data analysts
 - service designers and product designers